 Not everyone uses the 40% rule

 Not every lender uses the 40% rule.
 Some lenders use a higher percentage of turnover or calculate your income using a different method.
 Knowing which lender to approach can significantly increase your borrowing power.

-For example one of our lenders uses 50% of the turnover shown on your BAS as your income.
+For example, one of our lenders uses 50% of the turnover shown on your BAS as your income.
 This means that your income is 25% higher than someone who has applied with a lender who only uses 40%.

 Other specialist lenders can look at the income, expenses and wages shown on your BAS and can use this to calculate your income.
-This works well for people who have low business expenses such as those who are in a service industry.
+This works well for people who have low business expenses such as those who are in the service industry.

 See our low doc loan calculator for more information.

 Using BAS as income evidence

 You may be able to get a low doc home loan with no BAS but you have to provide an alternative document to prove your income.